-5. Key Risks
+6. Key Risks

-- 5. 1 Resource limitations within the Council and its partner organisations, as well as major events (e.g., COVID-19 Pandemic) that have repercussions to Guildford's local economy, may shift priorities and present a barrier to the implementation of the new Economic Development Strategy and Action Plan. - 5.2 While the document may need minor updates over time, or a change in the emphasis of some thematic areas, it provides a framework that could remain in place for the next decade to deliver optimum outcomes for our borough.
-The Action Plan will remain a live document and the strategy will be updated to reflect any major changes in the economy that may occur.
+- 6.1 Resource limitations within the Council and its partner organisations, as well as major events (e.g., COVID-19 Pandemic) that have repercussions to Guildford's local economy, may shift priorities and present a barrier to the implementation of the new Economic Development Strategy and Action Plan. - 6.2 While the document may need minor updates over time, or a change in the emphasis of some thematic areas, it provides a framework that could remain in place for the next decade to deliver optimum outcomes for our borough.

-6. Financial Implications
+7. Financial Implications

-- 6.1 The Economic Development Strategy sets out an action plan, which indicates activity that is required to deliver the priorities. - 6.2 We will consult on the action plan and produce a draft cost plan based on resources required.
-It should be noted that some of the actions relate to the Council's existing financial commitments in the Capital Programme e.g. "continue to pursue the Weyside Urban Village scheme" and "finalise and begin delivery of the Shaping Guildford's Future town centre masterplan". - 6.3 Should additional funding beyond the existing revenue budget for the Economic Development service be required, a future report will be brought forward to the Executive for consideration.
+- 7.1 The Economic Development Strategy sets out an action plan, which indicates activity that is required to deliver the priorities. - 7.2 We will consult on the action plan and produce a draft cost plan based on resources required.
+It should be noted that some of the actions relate to the Council's existing financial commitments in the Capital Programme e.g. "continue to pursue the Weyside Urban Village scheme" and "finalise

+- and begin delivery of the Shaping Guildford's Future town centre masterplan". - 7.3 Should additional funding beyond the existing revenue budget for the Economic Development service be required, a report will be brought forward to the Executive for consideration.

-7. Legal Implications
+8. Legal Implications

-- 7.1 There are no legal implications arising directly from this report. - 7.2 Should the Council seek to procure any services relating to the action plan in due course, the Council's Legal and Procurement teams will provide support to ensure compliance with the Council's legal duties including the Public Contracts Regulations 2015 and the Council's Procurement Procedure rules.
+- 8.1 There are no legal implications arising directly from this report. - 8.2 Should the Council seek to procure any services relating to the action plan in due course, the Council's Legal and Procurement teams will provide support to ensure compliance with the Council's legal duties including the Public Contracts Regulations 2015 and the Council's Procurement Procedure Rules.

-8. Human Resource Implications
+9. Human Resource Implications

-- 8.1 The proposed short-term activities captured in the Action Plan will be progressed within the existing staffing establishment, noting that one Officer post is currently vacant.
+- 9.1 The proposed short-term activities captured in the Action Plan will be progressed within the existing staffing establishment, noting that one Officer post is currently vacant.
 However, should the Council look to progress this at greater pace and deliver some of the more complex actions, additional resourcing will be required.
-A separate business case relating to this will be brought forward through the Council's existing internal processes when necessary. - 8.2 As economic development initiatives cut across a range of Council objectives and priorities (e.g. town centre regeneration, commercial spaces), services outside of Economic Development will play a role in the delivery of the Strategy (e.g. Assets, Planning Policy, Regeneration).

-8.3 In light of the collaboration with Waverley Borough Council, who are also updating their Economic Development Strategy, there are also opportunities to work together on certain initiatives within the action plan that would allow both Councils to maximise value and outcomes for delivery.
+A separate business case relating to this will be brought forward through the Council's existing internal processes when necessary. - 9.2 As economic development initiatives cut across a range of Council objectives and priorities (e.g. town centre regeneration, commercial spaces), services outside of Economic Development will play a role in the delivery of the Strategy (e.g. Asset, Planning Policy, Regeneration). - 9.3 In light of the collaboration with Waverley Borough Council, who are also updating their Economic Development Strategy, there are also opportunities to work together on certain initiatives within the action plan that would allow both Councils to maximise value and outcomes for delivery.
 Opportunities for collaboration will be continuously reviewed with Waverley Borough Council's Economic Development Team.

-9. Equality and Diversity Implications
+10. Equality and Diversity Implications